GraphBLAS/SuiteSparseSessions/Session4/README.md

 };
 ```

-**Quote:** "When GRB init is called, I go look at your cash folder and I say, do you need source?
-Oh, your source code is already there.
-You're good or not.
-Oh, I need to put source code here."
+**Quote:** "When GrB_init is called, I go look at your cache folder and if it's not there, I extract it from my binary library and put it there."
 [01:48:54]

 **Timestamp:** [01:48:00] - [01:51:00]